 Final Thoughts

 In Canada, market-linked GICs are just one of the many different types of GICs that you can invest in.
-Unlike other GIC investments, market-linked accounts have variable interest rates and different earning potential.
+Unlike other GIC investments, market-linked accounts have variable interest rates, also known as interim interest rates, and different earning potential.
 However, there are caps on how much you earn, even if the index you invest in earns more.
 These types of investments aren’t meant to be the only investment that you have.
 They are meant to diversify your portfolio and help you reach your investment goals.